 I. The Leverage Admission

 PURL was launched in July 2025 by the United States and NATO to accelerate weapons delivery to Ukraine.
 Member states pool financial contributions into a common package Washington uses to supply US-made arms.
 As of December 2025, contributing nations had pledged more than $4 billion.
 Ukraine needs approximately $15 billion through the program in 2026 alone.
-The mechanism has funded 75 percent of Patriot missile systems delivered to Ukraine.1
+The mechanism has funded 75 percent of Patriot missiles delivered to Ukraine.1

 South Korea's Ministry of Foreign Affairs confirmed that NATO formally asked Seoul to join.
 Seoul's official position is that its approach to assisting Ukraine is "centered on humanitarian aid and other nonlethal military equipment."1